-Whatever you are facing next, learn everything there is to know about the subject.
-If you are prepared and knowledgeable, you will be self-confident.
+Whatever you’re facing next, learn everything there is to know about the subject.
+If you are prepared and knowledgeable, you will feel confident and brave.

 5. For particularly tough instances, create lists

-Sometimes life can get too much for us and makes it really difficult to keep up our self-belief.
-If this happens, try sitting down and make a list of all the things you are grateful for in your life, and a separate list of all the things you are proud of accomplishing (no matter how small).
+Sometimes life can be overwhelming, making it difficult to keep up our self-belief.
+In that case, try to make one list of all the things you are grateful for, and a separate list of all the things you are proud of accomplishing (no matter how small).
 Once complete, pin the lists up somewhere you will regularly see them.
 This will remind you what a great life you already lead - it can be especially powerful when your self-confidence is waning.

 This is where you can submit feedback about the content of this page.

 Please note we are unable to provide any personal advice via this feedback form.
 If you do require further information or advice, please visit the homepage & use the search function to contact a professional directly.